What Natural Foods Will Help Clear Out Clogged Arteries?

 Flax Seed

 Flax seed is another source of the healthy omega-3 fatty acids.
-Purchase dry, ground flax seed or flax seed oil supplements made from natural product to reduce atherosclerosis.
+Purchase dry, ground flax seed or flax seed oil supplements made from natural flax to reduce atherosclerosis.
 Sprinkle flax seed into soups and stews to clean out your arteries while you enjoy dinner.

 Citrus Fruit